BRutan/VBA/Routines/LineByLine/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------
 ## Instructions to use the LineByLine Macro:
 ------------------------------------------------------------------------------------------------------------------------------------------------
-1. (If you haven't already:) From the main worksheet click File -> Options -> Customize Ribbon -> Main Tabs then click the "Developer" checkbox.
+1. From the main worksheet click File -> Options -> Customize Ribbon -> Main Tabs then click the "Developer" checkbox.
 Click "Ok".
 2. Save the Workbook as a "Excel Macro-Enabled Workbook" (.xlsm).
 3. Insert a "Group #" column to the right of the CPT column in the pricing file.
 Run a VLookup on CPT to get the Group # in the CPT-Group # rollup.
 (TBD)